ThomasPouw/Portofolio-S3/Learning Outcomes/IP/Readme.md

 ## 2. Software quality
 In the Software quality department i have to learn how to efficiantly montitor and secure my code and program.
 At the moment i havent done any testing.
-I am still planning to do that but thing keep popping up that are a bit more important.
-But for the security part.
+I am still planning to do that but thing keep popping up that are a bit more important. iBut for the security part.
 I just made the login.
 It isnt linked yet to anything but atleast there is a start.
-I am gonna put the responce that Auth0 gives me into a JSON webtoken and use that instead of just leaving the responce as it is. in the database will just be the unique id of the Auth0 logged in user.
+I wanted to have a whole auth0 system, but sadly because i am using Auth0 single page application i can not use the managment API key and so its almost impossible to do anything with roles as to unlock them you need that key.
+I know you can get that key with a machine-to-machine application and if i had more time i would off asked somebody to help me setting it up.
+But sadly because of time restrains it is put on the same pile as worlds and fixing that weird bug where the level will not load correctly.
+But i do know how Roles and Permissins work as i did a whole research paper about it.

 ## 4. CI/CD
 With CI/CD we mean **continuous integration** and **continuous deployment** for that we use things like github action for CI and things like Docker for the CD part.